lkuper/CMPS290S-2018-09/course-overview.md

 That said, **everything you write for this course (paper summaries, blog posts, presentation materials, code, etc.) must be your own original work.**

-If you discuss a reading with other people, add a note to your response giving the names of the people you discussed the reading with.
-Among students in the course, these relationships should be symmetric: if student A discussed the reading with student B, then student B discussed the reading with student A, and each of them should name the other.
+If you discuss a reading with others in order to write your response, add a note to your response giving the names of the people you discussed the reading with.

-**Properly attribute any work that you use.**  For instance, if you use a figure that someone else created in one of your paper presentation, you should cite the original author.
+**Properly attribute any work that you use.**  For instance, if you use a figure that someone else created in one of your paper presentations, you should cite the original author.

 ## Similar courses

   - [Heather Miller's fall 2016 course at Northeastern on programming models for distributed computing](http://heather.miller.am/teaching/cs7680/) was structured similarly to this one and has some overlap in material.
   - There's also some overlap with the "programming models" part of [Peter Alvaro's winter 2016 edition of 290S](https://github.com/palvaro/CMPS290S-Winter16).

+## A note on privacy

+US federal law (specifially, FERPA) and UC policy restrict the disclosure of information from student records.
+In order to comply with those policies and protect your privacy:

+  - We're using the aforementioned random identifiers for response submissions, rather than CruzIDs or some other identification method that would make your identity publicly known.
+No one knows your random ID other than you and me.
+  - You need to use GitHub for this course; however, if you prefer to keep your participation in the course private, you are welcome to create a GitHub account solely for use in the course that doesn't reveal any personal information (for instance, with a randomly generated username).
+  - You may opt out of contributing to the public blog.
+(I'll set up a separate private blog for any students who opt out.)
+Or you can choose to contribute to the public blog, but anonymously.

 ## To do

-  - **By EOD today**: If you haven't yet done so, email me your GitHub username so I can add you to the course repo.
-(If you don't have a GitHub account, you should make one.)
+  - **By EOD today**: If you haven't yet done so, email me the GitHub username you wish to use for the course so I can add you to the course repo.
+(If you don't have a GitHub account, you should make one now.)
-    - Once you have course repo access, push an empty file called `2018-10-01-cruzid.md` to the `responses` directory, replacing `cruzid` with your CruzID.
+    - Once you have course repo access, push an _empty file_ called `XXXX-response-2018-10-01.md` to the `responses` directory, replacing `XXXX` with your unique ID.
 This is to make sure that you are able to push to the repo.
 When you write your response to the first reading assignment, you'll update this file.
     - Once again, if you need help using Git or GitHub, let me know ASAP.
   - **By EOD today**: If you haven't yet done so, look over the [list of readings](http://composition.al/CMPS290S-2018-09/readings.html), pick 3-5 papers that you'd like to present, and email me your choices.
 (If you don't pick, I'll pick for you.)
   - **For next Monday**: Read the first reading assignment ([Gilbert and Lynch](https://www.comp.nus.edu.sg/~gilbert/pubs/BrewersConjecture-SigAct.pdf)!) and submit your response to the course repo (remember that [responses](http://composition.al/CMPS290S-2018-09/responses.html) are due by 11am on the day of class).